Nearly 400 Americans die every year because of carbon monoxide poisoning, and it’s usually in their garage. (source)

-Can you put a carbon monoxide detector in the garage?
-Definitely!
-Your car is one of the biggest sources of carbon monoxide in the home.
-Combine that with poor ventilation in most garages and it increases the risk for carbon monoxide poisoning – especially during winter when we run gas heaters or warming up our cars inside the garage.
+Your car is one of the home’s most significant sources of carbon monoxide.
+That, combined with poor ventilation in most garages, increases the risk of carbon monoxide poisoning.
+This is especially true during winter when we run gas heaters or warm up our cars inside the garage.

 I did some research, as I often do, and wanted to share some of what I found.

-Carbon monoxide (CO) is a gas produced any time that a fossil fuel burns.
-That means every time you turn on your car, gas generator, air compressor or heater, it creates carbon monoxide. (source)
+Carbon monoxide (CO) is a gas produced whenever a fossil fuel burns.
+Turning on your car, gas generator, air compressor, or heater creates carbon monoxide. (source)

-Even if it doesn’t kill, it can have devastating impacts on you and your family if there’s a leak or build-up in your garage.
-Because there’s usually little air-flow or ventilation in your enclosed garage, it can even seep into the house when you go from room to room, endangering everyone in the house.
+Even if it doesn’t kill, it can be devastating to you and your family if there’s a leak or build-up in your garage.
+Since there’s usually little air flow or ventilation in an enclosed garage, carbon monoxide can seep into the house, endangering everyone inside.

 This is why your car should NEVER be left running in an enclosed garage – even if the garage door is open!